metarhia/jstp-java/README.md

 ### JSTP compiler

-JSTP compiler is a nice feature to ease handling of JSTP packets.
-You can declare interfaces that correspond to specific API or simple call to avoid writing all boilerplate code to get the arguments out of the packet.
+JSTP compiler is a nice feature to ease handling of JSTP messages.
+You can declare interfaces that correspond to specific API or simple call to avoid writing all boilerplate code to get the arguments out of the message.
 JSTP compiler will parse those at compile time and generate implementations.

 #### Installation